Louiseskinner01/project2-the-countdown/README.md

   - As a player, I want to undo a calculation step, so that I can correct mistakes without restarting the whole game.
   - As a mobile user, I want large, tap-friendly buttons, so that I can play easily on my phone.
   - As a visually impaired user, I want clear colour contrasts (e.g. bold backgrounds and bright highlights), so that I can see buttons and numbers more clearly.
-  - As a user with little maths knowledge, I want helpful error messages, so that I understand what I did wrong.
+  - As a user with little math knowledge, I want helpful error messages, so that I understand what I did wrong.

 - **Could Have**: has small impact if left out (*the rest ~20% of stories*)

   - As a player, I want to start the game only when my device is in landscape mode, so that I can play with a clear and consistent layout.
   - As a casual user, I want to play for fun and relaxation, so that I can enjoy the game without pressure.
   - As a competitive user, I want to solve the problem within the timer, so that I feel challenged.
-  - As a learner, I want to practice equations in a playful way, so that I can improve my maths skills without it feeling like work.
+  - As a learner, I want to practice equations in a playful way, so that I can improve my math skills without it feeling like work.

 - **Won't Have**: not a priority for this iteration - future features